rajanim/selective-search/README.md

 Tuning
 * Spark parameters setting --executor-memory, -driver-memory based on memory available on machine.
 * Spark driver may report maxResultSize exception, it can be increased by passing param `"spark.driver.maxResultSize=2000"` it cannote exceed 2048
-* For Apache solr, allocate Xmx while starting solr, parameter -m xg
+* For Apache solr, allocate Xmx while starting solr.
+For example, to allocate 4g, `./bin/solr start -c -m 4g`